quicwg/multipath/draft-ietf-quic-multipath.md

 a PATH_ABANDON frame is considered lost, the peer SHOULD repeat it.

-Once a Path ID is retired by PATH_ABANDON, it MUST NOT be reused on any other path.
+Once a Path ID is retired by PATH_ABANDON, endpoints MUST NOT send packets associated with that Path ID anymore, even on other network paths.

 ## PATH_STANDBY frame {#path-standby-frame}